srija-ieee/srija-ieee.github.io/_pages/home.md

 Launched 3rd May 2020

 Note: This is an initial announcement.
-Project Vikram  is a project to make rural digitalization accessible, inclusive and democratized (as in equal opportunity not political).
+TWISHA  is a project to make rural digitalization accessible, inclusive and democratized (as in equal opportunity not political).
 The project works on the digitalization of at least the  following areas.

 1. Education